-Objective Commitment To gather local knowledge, develop community ownership and responsibility for fire management planning, educate the community to build fire management planning skills and understanding.
-To better integrate the management of fire and increase the safety of the Knox communities.
+Objective Commitment To gather local knowledge, develop community and stakeholder ownership and responsibility for fire management planning, engage with the community and stakeholders to build fire management planning skills and understanding.
+To better integrate the management of fire and increase the safety of Knox communities and stakeholders.